PrefectHQ/prefect-ui-library/README.md

 npm i @prefecthq/prefect-ui-library@0.1.60 --save --save-exact
 ```

-## Disclaimer
+## Versioning
 This project does not follow SEM versioning and major, minor, and patch updates mostly signify progress toward objectives.
 Breaking changes are introduced regularly without releasing a major version.
+For more information, see the [Prefect versioning docs](https://docs.prefect.io/contributing/versioning/)